 Elevated hCG concentrations in urine, unrelated to pregnancy, may occur in patients with choriocarcinoma, hydatidiform mole and some nontrophoblastic malignancies including testicular, prostatic, breast, and lung carcinomas.

-Using a qualitative urine hCG assay (sensitivity 20.0 mIU/mL) the lab can diagnose 100% of pregnant patients by day 24-32.
+The qualitative urine assay (sensitivity 20.0 mIU/mL) is expected to be positive for the lab can diagnose 100% of pregnant patients by day 24-32.

 This assay aids in the diagnosis of pregnancy.

 Canton Laboratory – CTN

 Urinalysis Laboratory – RO